 Best Shampoo for Puppies

-Remember, puppies are born with more sensitive skin and fur than adult dogs and will require special puppy shampoo during bath time that is specified for their needs.
+Remember, puppies are born with more sensitive skin and fur than adult dogs.
+They will require special puppy shampoo during bath time that is specified for their needs.
+Our top five best puppy shampoos from the start of this article are ideal.

 You can bathe your puppy as often as once a week, but most experts suggest only bathing him as needed.